 Windows 7 vs Windows 10.
 Which one's better?

 We're not going to fire up a debate about which operating system is better.
 Each one has its own positive and negative aspects, but the truth is that Windows 7 is getting old, so it's always recommendable to leave the oldie behind and update to the new edition.
 Why?
-Well, basically due to support and security update reasons, as Windows 7 will stop receiving them in the near future.
-Furthermore, it's the only way to be able to make the most off all the new features we've already told you about, such as Cortana on the desktop or Microsoft Edge.
+Well, basically due to support and security update reasons, Windows 7 will stop receiving them in the near future.
+Furthermore, it's the only way to be able to make the most of all the new features we've already told you about, such as Cortana on the desktop or Microsoft Edge.